wrdsnd/docs/content/en/docs/refguide/modeling/application-logic/microflows-and-nanoflows/events/end-event.md

 {{< figure src="/attachments/refguide/modeling/application-logic/microflows-and-nanoflows/events/end-event/return-value.png"   width="300"  >}}

-You can choose to return nothing, or to return, for example, a list, enumeration, or Boolean value:

-{{< figure src="/attachments/refguide/modeling/application-logic/microflows-and-nanoflows/events/end-event/end-event-type.png" >}}

 The return value can be entered as an [expression](/refguide/expressions/).

+You can choose to return nothing, or to return, for example, a list, enumeration, or Boolean value.
+After you type an expression you will see a button that will allow you to update the return type:

+{{< figure src="/attachments/refguide/modeling/application-logic/microflows-and-nanoflows/events/end-event/end-event-form.png" >}}

 {{% alert color="info" %}}
 If you are calling a microflow from another microflow, note that a *calling* microflow cannot control what is returned.
 It is controlled by the *called* microflow.